 This question is best answered with another .How many users do you know who leave their personal mobile at home when they come to work?
 None, that I know off.
 People are glued to their mobile devices and feel lost without them.
 And following on from that – how many people take their business devices down the pub at the weekend?
 Or out shopping with the family?
 Not that many would be my guess!

-So it’s clear there are company and cost benefits to be had, but what are your reasons for considering BYOD?
+So its clear there are company and cost benefits to be had, but what are your reasons for considering BYOD?
 Is it just user pressure or does your company actually see the benefits of the BYOD trend and want to embrace it?

 If you do not fully see the need to embrace the trend, and are bowing to user pressure to bring personal mobile devices to work then I suggest you provide a simple guest access network, where the staff can self-provision access for themselves or the guests visiting your company.